seggelkek/CostaRica_Final_Project/README.md

 |Largest population: 13,684 people|# of secondary: 23               |# of people per facility: 2,168|
 |                                 |Length of roads: 576,396.6 meters|                               |

-This table gives the specifics of the Pérez Zeledón & Buenos Aires provinces for the areas disscussed above.
+This table gives the specifics of the Pérez Zeledón & Buenos Aires provinces for the concepts disscussed above.